Sumukha-S-Hebbar/Security_Module_UI/README.md

 # Firebase Studio

 This is a NextJS starter project for GuardLink, a security management application.
-It includes three user portals: Patrolling Officer, Agency, and TOWERCO/MNO.
+It includes two user portals: Agency and TOWERCO/MNO.

 ## Tech Stack